 Every teacher knows that one of the keys to successful teaching is using diverse methodologies.
 For this reason, including multimedia tools in your activities is very helpful for those students who struggle with paper or text-based documents.

-There are several great programs that you can use to convert a simple video into a video-lesson, by doing just few simple tasks:
+There are several great programs that you can use to convert a simple video into a video lesson, by doing just a few simple tasks:

 - add questions to the video